10thjeh/valorantautobuy/README.md

 # Starting the script
 1. open valorant
-2. open main.py (python3 -m main.py, or other command you use for running py script)
+2. open main.py (python -m main.py, or other command you use for running py script)
 3. press f1 to autobuy
 4. press f12 to stop the script